 Personal Fund subscribers have access to the most credible, accurate and actionable information for understanding and controlling fund costs.
 Individual investors can use our tools to find the funds that give them the best chances of success.
 Investment advisors use them as a best practice in advising their clients.
 Our easy-to-use tools include the following:

-Portfolio tool, which provides an aggregated report on taxes and costs of an entire portfolio of ETFs and mutual funds
+- Portfolio Analyzer, which provides an aggregated report on taxes and costs of an entire portfolio of ETFs and mutual funds